 Brener’s knickknacks are not only chosen for their disposability and “junk drawer” appeal, but also for their wide-ranging utility.
 A variety of use values intrinsic to these tiny implements are essential to the functionality of the Harbingers, as the Dollar Store finds encapsulated within their rubbery niches may one day be the tools necessary for survival.
 Ruminating on Sci-Fi concepts and post-apocalyptic scenarios, Brener’s imagined futures are rooted in a digital world where hand tools are deemed obsolete—a reality that doesn’t seem too far off from our present-day moment.
 The Harbingers, as their titles imply, act as omens, signals, or forecasters, that hint to an approaching time where preservation, safekeeping, and women’s empowerment are critical.
 Fully equipped with “emergency kit” instruments and utensils, the Harbingers are charged with a bewitching energy; their luminous, semi-transparent bodies revealing the storage units integral to their structures, referencing both the “motherboards” foundational to technological devices as well as the life-supporting systems of the female body.

 Amy Brener (b.
 1982, Victoria, BC, Canada) lives and works in New York.
 She graduated with an MFA from Hunter College in 2010 and attended Skowhegan School of Painting and Sculpture in 2011.
-Her work has been exhibited at galleries and institutions in the US, Canada, Europe and China.
-Highlights include MoMA PS1 and Socrates Sculpture Park in New York, the Nasher Sculpture Center in Dallas, Reyes Finn in Detroit, Wentrup Gallery in Berlin, MacLaren Art Centre in Ontario and Riverside Art Museum in Beijing.
-She is represented by Jack Barrett Gallery in New York and Galerie Pact in Paris.
-Her work has been featured in publications such as The New York Times, Art in America, Vogue, CURA, Hyperallergic, Artnet News and The Brooklyn Rail.
+Her work has been exhibited internationally, including at MoMA PS1, Socrates Sculpture Park and Jack Barrett Gallery in New York, the Nasher Sculpture Center in Dallas, Reyes Finn in Detroit, Galerie Pact in Paris, Wentrup Gallery in Berlin, MacLaren Art Centre in Ontario, and Riverside Art Museum in Beijing.

 Amy Brener: Harbingers is organized by the Museum’s Curatorial & Publications Manager Caitlin Monachino.